sandialabs/Fugu/docs/source/introduction.rst

 Example
 ~~~~~~~~~~~
 Suppose a simple application with 4 operations:
-1. Function A processes an input
+1. Function A processes an input.
 2. Function B processes the output of A.
 3. Function C processes the output of A.
 4. Function D combines output of B and C.